Calinou/awesome-gamedev/README.md

 This is released under the GNU Free Documentation License, without invariants or a cover - its text is provided in the LICENSE file.

+This project is part of [Peers][361] - a community for growing freedom.
+Support us today!

 ## Table of Contents ##

 - [Assorted Assets](#assorted-assets)